Learn to Create Work Order

 • Collaboration: Team members can now open the work order to add comments, update the status, upload more photos, or log time and expenses.

-• Tracking: You can easily monitor its progress from "Open" to "In Progress" to "Completed."
+• Tracking: You can easily monitor its progress from "Enroute" to "In Progress" to "Completed."

 Congratulations!
 You've just taken a key step in streamlining your maintenance operations.
 By consistently creating work orders in Basementgrid, you'll gain unparalleled control and insight into your property management tasks.